quackerd/d2ray/README.md

 - Do NOT run the python script as root or Nginx won't start.

 ### Connecting
 After spinning up all the containers, you can use client.conf to connect.
-If you are setting it up on your phone
+If you are setting it up on your phone, connect to subdomain.domain.tld:443 and use websocket obfuscation.

 ### Troubleshooting
 - Make sure your subdomain.domain.tld points to the server.